aliyun/aliyun-cli/README.md

 The Alibaba Cloud CLI is an open source tool, you can get the latest version from [GitHub](https://github.com/aliyun/aliyun-cli).

 This version is a new version built on Go.
-The new CLI is in the testing phase.
 If you want to use the old version (built on Alibaba Cloud Python SDK), click [here](https://github.com/aliyun/aliyun-cli/tree/python_final).

 ## Introduction